 Too many other animals at home probably isn’t a good idea for the Huskita as they can get territorial but one animal companion isn’t an issue.

-These two working breeds combine to make a very blue-collar mix.
-With a high prey drive they can be possibly aggressive towards other animals, but they seem to do well one-on-one with humans.
+Cross the energetic Labrador with the loyal Akita, and you get the lovely Akita Labrador.
+With a high prey drive, these pups might not be the best pick for multipet households, but they seem to do well one-on-one with humans.
 Just don’t make it a habit of inviting too many guests over as Labrakita’s won’t respond well to this.

 They’ll have a very thick double coat and the tail may or may not curl like the Akita’s!

-These giants can be quite serious but are great companions – they are typically courageous beasts!
+The Akita / German Shepherd mix can be quite serious but make for great companions – they are typically courageous creatures!
 Many owners believe the strength of the German Shepherd and the temperament of the Akita make for an ideal combination.
-But make sure you have a fence as Shepkitas tend to be roamers and wanderers.
+But make sure you have a fence as Akita Shepherds tend to be roamers and wanderers.

 Originally bred for dog fighting, this mix is extremely strong.
 They require an experienced dog owner as they can be a handful.
 Rescuing this mix is one of the best ways to continue the decline of dog fighting